 The removable cover has a zipper enclosure.
 You can take the cover off and throw it into the washer for easy cleaning.
 Use the gentle/delicate cycle and cool water.
 This bed does only say the cover is machine washable.
 In between washings, you can vacuum it to remove excess hair.

 The Kuranda Dog Bed is equipped with a strong frame made of durable PVC that is designed to support dogs up to 100 pounds.
 This bed is elevated to keep your pup cool and comfortable, so it is best for warm weather.

 This dog bed is easy to keep clean and is made to withstand daily wear and tear.
 Wipe surfaces clean, or rinse with cool water.
 This bed is NOT machine washable, but it is made to be easy to wipe hair away.

-The Friends Forever Orthopedic Dog Bed Lounge has a memory foam mattress and a cushioned, poly-fill bolsters to give your pup extra support.
+The Friends Forever Orthopedic Dog Bed Lounge has a memory foam mattress and a cushioned, poly-fill bolsters to give your pup extra support and a bit of extra heat retention, which makes it great as a dog bed for winter and cold weathers.
 This bed’s suede cover is hair-resistant.